 On this page

-You don't have to meet your medical deductible before the plan pays for services covered under the preventive care benefit.
+You do not have to meet your medical deductible before the plan pays for services covered under the preventive care benefit.

 - You pay nothing for preventive services when you see a network provider.

-- If you do not have access to a network provider for preventive services, the plan may pay 100% of billed charges.
-See how to request coverage of non-network or out-of-network services.
+- If you do not have access to a network provider for preventive services, the plan may pay 100 percent of billed charges.
+See page 15 of your network's certificate of coverage for how to request a network consent.

-For a list of services covered as preventive, go to Healthcare.gov.
-This site also features links to specific preventive services covered for women and children.
-Recommendations added during the calendar year may not be covered as preventive until later years.
+For the lists of services covered as preventive for adults, women, and children, visit Healthcare.gov or call UMP at 1-888-849-3681 (TRS: 711).
+Note that recommendations added during the calendar year may not be covered as preventive until later years.

 - Preventive visits such as well-baby care and annual physical exams.

 - Preventive vision acuity screening from birth through 18 years of age.